dillonpan/android-ios-store/README.md

 ```

 # The Google Play data set
 First we open the file and assign it to a variable(opened_file).
 Afterwards, we can use the Reader function within the CSV package to appoint the file as a CSV.
-Lastly, we assign the CSV as a list of rows and seperate the first row (the column headers) from the rest of the data.
+We can then assign the CSV as a list of rows and seperate the first row (the column headers) from the rest of the data.
 Lastly, we can just close the the open() link.

 Note: If you run into an error named UnicodeDecodeError, add encoding="utf8" to the open() function.
 Example: open('googleplaystore.csv','r', encoding='utf8')